base-angewandte/baseauth/docs/source/migration.md

 **Config file changes:**

 We refactored the configuration to only use a single .env file.
-Also, the docker compose file was brought up to it's newest version.
+Also, the docker compose file was brought up to its newest version.
 This requires you to adapt your config file as follows:

 - move all settings from the src/baseauth/.env file to .env